vaguevoid/actions/README.md

 ## Build

-The following action can be used to build the web version of a Void game
+The following action can be used to build the web version of a Void game.

+Assumptions:
+  * Has a `build` script defined inside `package.json`

 ```yaml
   steps: